Aarception/Mo-information-security-portfolio/README.md

 On May 7, with the lapse of observation period, end of inquiry without structural resolution, without any recourse or opportunity provided by the institution for submission, and the logical bar for externalization unmet, and appreciating the possibility of mutually-agreeable resolution, I declared to the institution that I would reframe the inquiry and submit it to the institution's Trust and Safety department.
 With the recruiter of my application to Research and Development Analyst, Trust and Safety Monetization, being the only point of access available to me, I submitted the reframed inquiry as a Trust and Safety work sample.

-If the structural matter was used as leverage for the candidacy, the  candidacy has come and gone, yet the structural matter's resolution is still being pursued internally with the institution, with all delegated purview external escalation ruled out post-candidacy.
+If the structural matter was used as leverage for the candidacy, the  candidacy has come and gone, yet the structural matter's resolution is still being pursued internally with the institution,  with any type of escalation to external juridical-state purview completely ruled out post-candidacy.

-If the candidacy was legitimate opportunity prospecting that was distinct to the structural matter, the candidacy has come and gone, and the structural matter's resolution is still being pursued internally with the institution., with all delegated purview external escalation ruled out post-candidacy.
+If the candidacy was legitimate opportunity prospecting that was distinct to the structural matter, the candidacy has come and gone, and the structural matter's resolution is still being pursued internally with any type of escalation to external juridical-state purview completely ruled out post-candidacy.

 ¹²³⁴ ![References](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/Regarding_Context_And_Process.png)

 ---

 ***Structural Matter: Institutional intentionality has never been asserted in this issue.
 The question of deception has been explicitly precluded.
 The argument has been that programmatic architecture produces ambiguity which becomes relevant, ethically or otherwise, when aspirants reasonably rely upon it.
 Consequently, structural impact can come into existence without being contradicted by, or even requiring, the question of institutionality of intent or purpose, whether through malice, deception, and so forth.
 This impact is structural, it requires resolution.***

+*Personal Statement of Intent: My contribution has been mission-driven, fot a system that sustains long- term development and growth, and to do this with respect, civility,  dignity, and the consideration.*

 ---